 The Gift That Keeps on Giving

-Perennials, as the term implies, are plants that can live for years, even decades, adding beauty to your garden with very little care.
+Perennials are plants that can live for years, even decades, and add beauty to your garden with very little care.
 Flowering perennials typically produce blooms by the second year, though some will burst with color the very first year.
 And spring perennials?
-Well, can you think of a better way to chase away the winter blues than with pretty pink, yellow, purple, and more hues?
+Well, can you think of a better way to chase away the winter blues than with pretty pink, yellow, and purple hues?

-Fall, with its combination of still-warm soil and cooler, wetter weather, presents the ideal opportunity to encourage root growth in new spring perennials.
+Fall, with its combination of still-warm soil and cooler, wetter weather, is the ideal time to encourage root growth in new spring perennials.
 So admire the varieties here, pick your favorites, and set the stage for spectacular spring flowers.

 Say Hello to Hellebores